sktime/enhancement-proposals/steps/24_dataset_object/step.md

 Many public datasets have default train-tests splits, and could also potentially have default cross-validation splits.
 Others, however, do not provide such sets.
 The following behaviour will be used to handle this heterogeneity:

 * Calling load with "X_train", "X_test", "y_train" and "y_test" should raise `InvalidSetException` if the dataset does not have a pre-defined split.
 The sktime interface will not provide a custom split if the original dataset does not define one.
-* In the case of the existence of a cross validation split, `"X_trains"`,`"X_tests"`, `"y_trains"` and `"y_tests"` (in plural form) should be used instead of their singular, and a generator with the CV folds will be returned.
-All these four sets would have the same length, equal to the number of folds in the CV split.
-The benchmarking module and users can use the builtin `zip` function to iterate over all sets together.
-* Datasets with a single train-test split should return generators of length one when `"*_trains"` and `"*_tests"` are called.
+* In the case of existence of a cross validation split, "cv" keyword can be used, and a generator with the CV folds will be returned.
+This generator will have length equal to the number of folds in the CV split, and contain the "X_train", "X_test", "y_train" and "y_test" data for each split.
+Datasets with a single train-test split should return generators of length one.
-* If the dataset has a CV split that is not a simple train-test split, then calling `"X_train"`, `"X_test"`, `"y_train"` and `"y_test"` should also raise `InvalidSetException`, and an informative error message recommending the user to call `"X_trains"` and the other sets with "s".
+* If the dataset has a CV split that is not a simple train-test split, then calling `"X_train"`, `"X_test"`, `"y_train"` and `"y_test"` should also raise `InvalidSetException`, and an informative error message recommending the user to call `"cv"`.

 ### Base classes